Ever wonder why do you crave salty foods?

 And generally speaking, foods that are high in sugar, fat and salt are the foods that provide the most comfort.

-From a biological stress leads to cravings for several reasons:
+But there’s also many biological reasons stress leads to cravings for salt!

 Not getting enough sleep leads to more stress.
 (And remember, stress can lead to eating salty foods for comfort.)